Breville Fast Slow Pro Review

 User Friendliness

 The crème de la crème of the Fast Slow Pro's user experience is its pressure release button.
-This lets you press a button on the front of the machine, a good 10 inches away from the pressure valve, to release all the pent-up steam.
+This design lets you press a button on the front of the machine, a good 10 inches away from the pressure valve, to release all the pent-up steam.
 We found this far preferable to all of the other models, which require you to flip the valve yourself with your hand right next to the resulting tower of steam.
-While we never felt unsafe doing this (you'd have to really try actually get your hand in the way of the steam) the button felt much more convenient and a bit less stressful.
+While we never felt unsafe doing this (you'd have to try to get your hand in the way of the steam), the button felt much more convenient and a bit less stressful.

 Cooking Performance

 The Fast Slow Pro also offers more pressure settings than any other model.
-Most let you set the pressure to low, normal, or high, while this machine offers 10 distinct settings.
-We didn't find this to really make a difference in terms of cooking quality, but if you like to really tinker with your recipes, it is a nice added feature.
+Most let you set the pressure to low, normal, or high, while this machine provides ten distinct settings.
+We didn't find this made a difference in cooking quality, but it is a helpful feature if you like to tinker with your recipes.
+Here again, it offers a small but noticeable improvement over the competition for a much bigger price tag.
+The other models we tested could still make great meat and good rice, so you'll have to consider if those minor improvements are worth the extra cost.

 Ease of Cleaning